sanzor/Ctesiphon/README.md

     }
 ```

-- `subscriber`is a component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis)  and  is used to subscribe/unsubscribe on redis channels.
+- `ISubscriber`is a component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis)  and  is used to subscribe/unsubscribe on redis channels.
-- `redisDB` is a also a  component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis) and is used for issuing redis querries.
+- `IDatabase` is a also a  component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis) and is used for issuing redis querries.
 - `outboundTask` - the task that runs the outbound flow ( taking messages from the queue and pushing them over the websocket)

 ##### Chat Client